hirohitoo/pydmapx/README.md

 Collection of python scripts for BL132APX

 Scripts for camera:
-  132cameraudb
+  132cameraudb for generic webcam
-  132cameravimba
+  132cameravimba for Allied Vision

 EPICS PV logger:
   132pylog

 Scriptrs for vacuum system:
-  132tn908a Terranova
+  132tn908a for Terranova
-  132tpg256 Pfeiffer
+  132tpg256 for Pfeiffer
-  132wrg1 INFICON
+  132wrg1 for Inficon

 Scriptrs for valve control relays:
   132valvecontrol1 NIDAQ